gender selection in islam in 2023

 Does Islam allow gender selection?

-It means that in addition to this vital point that Islam Shia supports your goal and helps you to have a child of your own unique gender; besides this critical point that ethical considerations make the IVF method the best by freezing the rest embryo after the PGD test.
+It means that in addition to this vital point, Islam Shia supports your goal and helps you to have a child of your unique gender.
+Besides this critical point, ethical considerations make the IVF method the best by freezing the rest of the embryo after the PGD test.
 This decision of yours will turn into your best and most memorable trip when it is accompanied by a reputable and reputable company such as TebMedTourism.

 click now to connect